Just one pill.

 19-year-old Tracy told herself that.
 She had learned about the effects of drug and alcohol abuse in school.
 But now her friend and neighbor Sam offered her ecstasy.
 They had been drinking some tea in her home.
 The pandemic was really getting on her nerves.
 She was always very sociable but now felt trapped and alone.
 Maybe the fancy pink pill can help.
 She’s healthy, anyway.
 Surely one pill won’t hurt.

 Can just one pill hurt?

 The sudden rush of energy, the great feeling she had after taking the pill wowed her.
 It gave her a unique feeling.
-She was able to finish a long project that was overdue.
-She even cleaned the house from top to bottom, and danced to wild music until she dropped.
+She was able to finish a long-overdue project.
+She even cleaned the house from top to bottom and danced to wild music until she dropped.